lawesworks/vision-model-workbench/README.md

 ---

 ## Disclaimer
-The notebooks and workflows in this repository are intended for **educational and experimental purposes**.
+The notebooks and workflows in this repository are intended for **experimental purposes**.
 They are not optimized or hardened for real-world production deployment.
+Please demonstrate to customers with this in mind

 ---

 ## License
 This repository contains code and notebooks only.
-Dataset licensing and usage rights are governed by the respective data platforms and projects from which data is sourced.
+Dataset licensing and usage rights are governed by the respective data platforms (Roboflow / Hugging Face) and projects from which data is sourced.